 Trade accounts receivable are denominated in U.S. dollars and expire on the issue date of the payment receipt.
 Such amounts are effective in the following days of maturity.
 The sales of the Company and Subsidiaries are performed to local and foreign customers, with whom they have commercial agreements.
-As of December 31, 2023, the Company has a portfolio of 24 customers (25 customers as of December 31, 2022).
-The three most important customers of the Company and Subsidiaries represented 46% of total sales (67% of total sales in 2022).
+As of December 31, 2024 and 2023, the Company has a portfolio of 24 customers.
+The three most important customers of the Company and Subsidiaries represented 52% of total sales (46% of total sales in 2023).